Down’s Syndrome Association Helpline: 0333 1212 300

 The helpline may be closed occasionally during opening times for operational reasons.
 If this happens, we will give advance notice on our website.

-The DSA has specialist advisers who can provide you with support on subjects such as benefits, education and health.
+The Down’s Syndrome Association (DSA) has specialist advisers who can provide you with support on subjects such as benefits, social care, education and development, speech, language and communication, additional needs including dual diagnoses, and health.
 Our advisers also produce a wide range of resources which can be accessed online.

 How you can help us